Skip to content

 Managing state

 State files are automatically created and updated.
-To reset state for a repository:
+To reset state for a template directory:

 You can also force the wizard to run without deleting the state file by using the --force-interactive flag: